bootlin/snagboot/README.md

 ## Usage guide

-To recover and reflash a board using snagboot :
+To recover and reflash a board using snagboot:

-1. Check that your SoC is supported in snagrecover by running : `snagrecover --list-socs`
+1. Check that your SoC is supported in snagrecover by running: `snagrecover --list-socs`
 2. [Setup your board for recovery](docs/board_setup.md)
 3. [Build or download the firmware binaries necessary for recovering and reflashing the board.](docs/fw_binaries.md)
 4. [Run snagrecover](docs/snagrecover.md) and check that the recovery was a success i.e. that U-Boot is running properly.